Spiritdude/GCodeToolbox/README.md

 Y = 180
 Z = 120
 margin = 3
-extruderDiameter = 20     # -- important to set to avoid collision when objects are concat(enat)ed
+headX = 20     # -- important to set to avoid collision when objects are concat(enat)ed
+headY = 20     #    dito
+headZ = 50     # -- important, defines maxZ of an object to be printed in "complete object"-sequence (default)
 </pre>

 defines the build-volume, margin of the built-platform toward the pieces, all variables of .conf file are also available via command-line --printer[key]=[value] as well ([key] starts with uppercase letter), for example: